G-constant-roll inflation: G-inflation

 \section{G-inflation}

-In this section we present a brief review on the background equations and the cosmological perturbations associated to the G-inflationary model.
+In this section, we present a brief review of the background equations and the cosmological perturbations associated with the G-inflationary model.
 We start with the 4-dimensional action $S$ in the framework of the Galilean model in which

 where $g$ is the determinant of the metric $g_{\mu\nu}$, $R=g^{\mu\nu}R_{\mu\nu}$ is the Ricci scalar and as before, $\varphi$ is the scalar field and $\chi=-g^{\mu\nu}\partial_{\mu}\varphi\partial_{\nu}\varphi/2$.
 Also, the quantities $K$ and $G$ are arbitrary functions of $\chi$ and $\varphi$.
 By varying the action (\ref{2}) with respect to the metric and then using a spatially flat Friedmann-Robertson-Walker (FRW) metric and considering a homogeneous scalar field $\varphi=\varphi(t)$, the modified dynamical equations can be written as